opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 ## The joy of impact through uplifting others

-**Amanda Casari:** So, what are you most proud of from your work in open source so far?
+**amanda casari:** So, what are you most proud of from your work in open source so far?

 **Samson Goddy:** I would say, impact.
 Impact in terms of I think, judging from when I started, and I think where I am, as of right now, I think every single thing that I was consciously trying to optimize for is to say, “How do I go in here?
 And how do I make the most impact?”
 Most of the time, sometimes, it could be unfair to me, because I have to give up a lot of things to do that.
 Sometimes we could be talking from a selfish standpoint, but then the most important thing is to have to see the human capital, especially in the continent, trying to see the improvement.
 Those are the things that gives me joy.